"The Official Website of "The Lost Village of Dode"

 The Village of Dode was destroyed in 1349 as a result of the Black Death and shortly afterwards the building was abandoned, it was not to be used for regular worship again.
 If you have read the last few lines quickly, please re-read them, and think exactly what they mean.
 To help, visualize that the last Masses were said and that the Building had been silent and sleeping for almost 150 years before Columbus discovered America.
-Indeed it was to remain asleep until 1901 when it was purchased by a local antiquary who restored it at his own expense, thereafter it gradually began to wake up and for the last 95 years occasional use has been made of the building although it is still very much a silent place.
+Indeed it was to remain asleep until 1901 when it was purchased by a local antiquary who restored it at his own expense, thereafter it gradually began to wake up and for over a hundred years occasional use was made of the building although it is still very much a silent place.

 Today Dode is in private ownership and after an almost unimaginable time span, regular use is again made of the building.
 To celebrate the millennium a beautiful retreat building has been constructed in English Oak - a place of solitude and peace for those wishing to escape the world for a few days.

 Responding to requests from many couples to be married at Dode, some 16 years ago it was licensed as a Civil Wedding Venue, a use which continues.
 Baby naming's, Renewals of Vows and Memorial Services are also a feature of this sacred place.
 The basic simplicity of the building, which has always been Dodes abiding strength, will however remain unaltered.
 Light will only be provided by candles and braziers, and straw and autumn leaves scented with herbs will always cover the floor.